1. GETTING TO IRELAND

 A. Although we don’t require evacuation or travel insurance, you might consider one or both of these.
 We highly recommend evacuation insurance for cases where you are sick or injured and need medical attention and don’t want to go to a local clinic or hospital.
 Medical evacuations can cost as much as $60,000.

 Travel insurance is a good idea for those who may have to cancel a tour at the last minute (due to a potential family issue, for example) or for recovery of lost luggage or missed flights.
-Insure My Trip has a wide range of options, good customer service, an easy to navigate website.
-They offer numerous affordable options including travel, medical and evacuation insurance.
-Allianz also is trusted name in the travel insurance world.
-They do not offer evacuation insurance but do provide travel insurance at affordable rates.
+We partner with Allianz which provides excellent travel insurance options.
+You might also check out Insure My Trip which provides numerous affordable options including travel, medical, and evacuation insurance.

 Q. Will I receive a refund if I have to cancel my participation in the tour?